 Pond Pumps & Accessories

-Selecting pond pumps can be confusing but it is critical that the proper pump is chosen to ensure longevity and trouble free performance Following are several things to keep in mind:
+Selecting pond pumps can be confusing, but it is critical that the proper pump is chosen to ensure longevity and trouble-free performance.
+There are several things to keep in mind:

 How much volume do you need?

 It takes approximately 36 gallons per minute to make a waterfall 1' wide x 1” thick.
 The first step in determining how much water you need is to multiply the width of the waterfall in feet x 36 = gallons per minute needed to make 1’’ thick water over your falls.
 This will determine your water volume.

 Next, determine how much head (lift) there is from the surface of the pond to the top of the waterfall.
 On a small, simple waterfall, the vertical lift is all you need, however on large applications, you also need to factor in friction loss from the pipe as well as each fitting to the total head.

 Now that we know water volume needed and the head height it is needed at, it makes selecting a pump much easier.
 You will find the head pressure in the description of each pump.

 In addition to the ones shown, we have many additional pond pumps available.
 We specialize in high volume pumps and can supply you with virtually any size you could ever need.